-2.25 Revenue recognition (continued)
+2 Summary of significant accounting policies (CONTINUED) 2.25 Revenue recognition (continued)

 (i) Sales of properties (continued)

 If control of the asset transfers over time, revenue is recognised over the period of the contract by reference to the progress towards complete satisfaction of that performance obligation.
 Otherwise, revenue is recognised at a point in time when the customer obtains control of the asset.